 Emily joined COLRS in September 2006.
 She earned her Bachelor of Arts degree in English from Illinois College and is completing her Master of Arts degree in English at UIS.
-She completed the highly selective Institute for Emerging Leadership in Online Learning from Penn State/Online Learning Consortium in 2011 and hold the Master Online Teacher certification from the Illinois Online Network.
+She completed the highly selective Institute for Emerging Leadership in Online Learning from Penn State/Online Learning Consortium in 2011 and holds the Master Online Teacher certification from the Illinois Online Network.
 Before coming to COLRS, Emily led faculty development courses in online learning and instructional design at Illinois Central College, taught technology training workshops at the Center for Teaching and Learning at UIS, and worked as a technical writer and web developer at the University of Illinois at Urbana-Champaign.